 Lotus offers a wide range of watches – dress watches, sports watches, chronographs, and even bejeweled ones.
 Because of its popularity, by 2005, the brand has reached France, Italy, Germany, and the Czech Republic.

 The brand also expanded in terms of products and thereby launched the Lotus Silver and Lotus Style for its jewelry line.

 Pita Barcelona is a watch brand established by a self-taught and independent watchmaker, Aniceto Jiménez Pita.

 Driven by his own interest and passion in watchmaking, Aniceto was able to create his first clock in 1958, he was just 11 years old.
 The said watch was driven only by oil and water.
 So, by 1963, Aniceto studied watchmaking by himself.
 This enabled him to open the first Pita Store in Barcelona in 1971.
 Later on, he became the first and only Spanish watchmaker member of the Académie Horlogère des Créateurs Indépendants (AHCI).

 As an independent watchmaker, Aniceto surely took the liberty of creating unique timepieces with exceptional functionality.
 Some of which challenged the status quo in the watchmaking industry.

-By 2003, Aniceto got his first patent – the Pita Time Setting Mechanism (TSM) that shuns the crown away and so lessening the parts for the watch.
+By 2003, Aniceto got his first patent – the Pita Time Setting Mechanism (TSM) that shuns the crown away and so lessens the parts for the watch.
 Later, he also produced the Carousel equipped by a movement that rotates around an axis.
-Then he launched the Oceana dive watch that’s resistant up to 5,000 meters of water.
+Then he launched the Oceana dive watch that’s resistant to up to 5,000 meters of water.